Acura A-Spec and Type-S models: RSX Type-S A-Spec

 The RSX Type-S was available with a dealer-installed A-Spec performance package which included a sport suspension, 5-spoke 17-inch alloy wheels, an under-body spoiler kit, a wing spoiler and exterior badging.

 TL A-Spec

 In 2003 in Canada, Acura released an A-Spec special edition of the TL Type-S. Exterior changes included blue-painted headlight housing, underbody kit, and an illuminated rear wing that incorporated unique side-marker accent lamps.
 Interior changes included blue leather steering wheel, seating surfaces, and door panels.

-From 2004 to 2006, Acura offered a factory-sanctioned "tuner package" version of the TL called the TL A-Spec.
+In 2004, Acura offered a factory-sanctioned "tuner package" version of the TL called the TL A-Spec for the 3g TL.
 This version features a suspension tuned by Makoto Tamamura, an indication of the TL A-Spec's aggressive engineering.
 In addition, an underbody kit, spoiler, limited edition A-Spec steering wheel, "A-Spec" badge on the back, and 18-inch (460 mm) wheels are standard issue on the A-Spec package.
 When installed at purchase, the car's 4-year/50,000 miles (80,000 km) warranty applies to the package as well.
+In 2007 and 2008 the A-spec cars were available factory assembled as well as dealer installed packages.